f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 |image57|

 ..
-NOTE:: This application is now accessible because we requested it through the FQDN instead of an IP address
+ATTENTION:: This application should now be accessible because we requested it through the FQDN instead of an IP address

 ..
 NOTE:: Explore some of the other settings avaialable to you in the security policy